What Is “Wet Brain”? Signs & Symptoms of Wernicke-Korsakoff Syndrome

 Wet brain/WKS is treated with different methods that mainly involve thiamine supplementation, electrolyte and vitamin supplementation, dietary therapy, hydration, and in some cases, drug therapy, as well as medical monitoring of symptoms.1, 6 Discontinuing and abstaining from alcohol and maintaining a healthy diet is an important aspect of treatment and can help prevent further brain damage.1

-Depending on your symptoms, you may require additional treatment from medical professionals such as neurologists, psychiatrists, ophthalmologists, cardiologists, physical therapies, or gastroenterologists.4 Some people may also benefit from psychotherapies such as cognitive-behavioral therapy to help with an alcohol use disorder or other associated mental disorders.4
+Depending on your symptoms, you may require additional treatment.
+Medical professionals such as neurologists, psychiatrists, ophthalmologists, cardiologists, physical therapies, or gastroenterologists can help with the secondary issues such as eye or heart problems from alcohol that also require attention.4 Some people may also benefit from psychotherapies such as cognitive-behavioral therapy to help with an alcohol use disorder or other associated mental disorders.4

 Getting Help for Alcohol Misuse or Addiction

-If you or someone you love is struggling with alcohol misuse or addiction, you should know that AUD is treatable.
+If you or someone you love is showing signs of alcohol abuse, you should know that AUD is treatable.
 American Addiction Centers (AAC) is a leading provider of evidence-based alcohol addiction treatment and has facilities across the U.S. You can call our free, confidential helpline at to talk to an admissions navigator who can discuss treatment options, answer any questions you may have, and verify your insurance.

 FAQs About Wet Brain from Alcohol